credmp/credmp.github.io/content/_index.md

 date: "2025-01-05"
 ---

 My name is Arjen.
 I am a Cyber Security Consultant for [Scyon](https://www.scyon.nl/).
 I help organisations with their Application Security, Offensive Security and (Cyber) Business needs.
-Roles that I like to fulfill: (C)ISO, Security Engineer, Engineer Manager, Senior Developer (Java or Rust).
+Roles that I like to fulfill: Engineer Manager, Senior Developer (Java), Architect, (C)ISO.

 I have been in the software and security industry for almost 30 years and have worked in: